portalnesia/portalnesia/docs/api/v1/app-settings.md

 - ### Callback URI

   ***Optional***
-  Redirect url when your application asks for user authorization.
-If the value of `callback_uri` is empty, your app cannot access for authorization
+  Redirect url when your application asks for user authorization (`redirect_uri`).
+If the value of *callback_uri* is empty, your app cannot access for authorization

 - ### Terms of Service